SLink-Protocol/S-Link/docs/source/packet_types.rst

 ============= ======================= ============= ======================= =======================================================================
 **Short Packets**
 ---------------------------------------------------------------------------------------------------------------------------------------------------
-0x01          NOP                     N                                     | No Operation/IDLE packet that is used to keep the link alive but
+0x00/0x01     NOP                     N                                     | No Operation/IDLE packet that is used to keep the link alive but
                                                                             | conveys no data
-0x02          Attribute Addr          Y             Attribute address[15:0]   Updates the far end S-Link attribute address selection
-0x03          Attribute Data          Y             Attribute data[15:0]    | Updates the far end S-Link attribute data selection and writes
-                                                                            | the corresponding attribute address
-0x04          Attribute Request       Y             Attribute address[15:0] | Request for the far end S-Link to respond with the attribute shadow
-                                                                            | value at the provided address
-0x05          Attribute Response      Y             Attribute data[15:0]      Returned data value for the previous attribute request
-0x06          P State Request         Y?            | [0] - P1                Request for a P state change.
-                                                    | [1] - P2
-                                                    | [2] - P3
-0x07          RESERVED                                                      Reserved for future use
-0x08          P State Start           N                                     Indicates for the S-Link to enter the requested P state
-0x09-0x0f     RESERVED                                                      Reserved for future use

 **Long Packets**
 ---------------------------------------------------------------------------------------------------------------------------------------------------